ferrnnaando/AwesomeCLI/README.md

-# Description
-AwesomeCLI is a powerful and user-friendly Command Line Argument Parser, designed to simplify the process of handling command-line inputs in your C++ projects.
-With its intuitive syntax and extensive options, AwesomeCLI empowers developers to create versatile command-line interfaces effortlessly.

-AwesomeCLI is a robust and user-friendly Command Line Argument Parser, meticulously crafted to streamline complex tasks and simplify your command-line experience.
-With its powerful features and intuitive design, AwesomeCLI empowers you to effortlessly execute a wide range of actions from the comfort of your terminal.
-Whether you're searching for files, managing data, or automating tasks, AwesomeCLI makes it easy and efficient.
-Say goodbye to the hassle of manual input and embrace the speed and convenience of AwesomeCLI for all your command-line needs.

 # AwesomeCLI

 **AwesomeCLI** is a powerful and user-friendly Command Line Argument Parser, designed to simplify the process of performing tasks that are otherwise hard to accomplish.
 This tool aims to be a simple yet efficient solution for developers and users alike, enabling them to easily interact with the command line interface.

 ## Features

+- Avoid using libraries with tons of functions that you will never use.
+Here, you will use what there is, preventing memory loss.
+- Supports various commands and subcommands for organizing tasks.
 - Easy-to-use interface for parsing command-line arguments.
+- Configurable settings for a personalized experience.
 - Provides helpful descriptions and usage information.
-- Supports various commands and subcommands for organizing tasks.
-- Configurable color themes for a personalized experience.

 ## Getting Started